lsc-project/lsc/README.txt

 ===== Feature overview =====

-* Multiple source connectors: any LDAPv3 server, any database with a JDBC connector, flat files (or anything else you write a connector for)
+* Multiple connectors: any LDAPv3 server, any database with a JDBC connector, flat files (or anything else you write a connector for)
 * Support for LDAPv3 niceties and extensions: StartTLS, LDAPS, paged results, schema retrieval, LDAP Sync (rfc4533), LDAP persistent search